mix060514/nand2tetris/README.md

 # Introduce
-This reposity is stored the self exercise code.
+This repository stores the self-exercise code.
 Now completing the first five projects.